Naifeng Zhang

 2024

-- PACTAccelerating High-Precision Number Theoretic Transforms using Intel AVX-512The International Conference on Parallel Architectures and Compilation Techniques, 2024Extended abstract with poster and presentationFirst Place, ACM Student Research Competition
+- SRC | PACTAccelerating High-Precision Number Theoretic Transforms using Intel AVX-512The International Conference on Parallel Architectures and Compilation Techniques, 2024Extended abstract with poster and presentationFirst Place, ACM Student Research Competition

 Best Poster Runner-up at PRISM Annual Review, Systems & Software track